The Best Coffee Tampers In The UK 2022

 You’ll have probably heard the “30 pounds of pressure” thing – and this, in my humble opinion, is about as realistic as Dragons, Unicorns & the “£350 million a week to the NHS” bus ad.

 You can buy a calibrated tamper if you like, which will click when you’ve hit the pre-set pressure, which in some cases is 30 pounds, or with the adjustable pressure tamper above you can select from a couple of different pressures.
-Otherwise, even though, I’d basically ignore any reference to pounds or KG of pressure, and just push the tamper until you feel the coffee stops moving.
+Otherwise, even though, I’d just ignore any reference to pounds or KG of pressure, and just push the tamper until you feel the coffee stops moving.

-What sort of coffee tamper is perfect?
+What kind of coffee tamper is best?

 For more on this (including details on the limited edition run) see: